-If you are using and AFO you have probably realized it can be troublesome with footwear.
-Depending on the AFO they can take surprisingly lots of space and you might not be able to fit your normal shoes into your feet comfortably.
+If you are using an AFO you have probably realized it can be troublesome with footwear.
+Depending on the AFO they can take a surprising amount of space.
+And you might not be able to fit your normal shoes into your feet comfortably.

 In this case, it’s wise to invest in adaptive shoes, that are designed to be used with orthopedic support.
 Generally, any medical shoes that have enough room are usable.

 Adaptive Shoes For The Elderly: Frequently Asked Questions